directus-labs/guest-authoring/video-streaming-app-with-directus-and-sveltekit/index.md

 You can find the code for this tutorial on my [GitHub repository](https://github.com/Claradev32/directus_sveltekit).

-## Creating a Svelte Project
+## Creating a SvelteKit Project

-Setting up a new Sveltekit project and install the required dependencies including the Directus SDK:
+Create a new SvelteKit project and install the required dependencies including the Directus SDK:

 ```
 npm create svelte@latest video-streaming-app #